Legalisation of documents from Saudi Arabia for use in the Netherlands

 The original certificate is drawn up by the Civil Affairs Registrar’s Office.
 You can get an official copy of the certificate from the Saudi Ministry of Foreign Affairs.
 This can take up to 9 months.

 Where can you have your documents legalised?

 First have your document legalised by the Saudi Ministry of Foreign Affairs.
-Then take your document (and any accompanying documents) to the Dutch embassy in Riyadh to have it legalised again.
+Then take your document (and any accompanying documents) to the Netherlands embassy in Riyadh for the Dutch legalisation.